ALEXDEX376/ADLinux/README.md

 Any help would be appreciated here - https://www.reddit.com/r/Operatingsystems/comments/1nrnowk/adlinux_created_it_in_school_holidays/

+If you face any issue, please put it on the issues page

 iso also available on sourceforge - https://sourceforge.net/projects/adlinux/

 Made with love by an indian kid named Advik.